Our verdict

 Just after unboxing the Kinvara 15, we noticed the engineered mesh upper was full of tiny holes throughout the toebox and midfoot, suggesting excellent breathability.
 To verify this, we put our smoke machine into action and observed the smoke streaming out of the Kinvara 15 effortlessly—earning it a perfect score of 5 out of 5 in our first test of the day.

-We also shone a light to reveal all those tiny holes and were pleased to discover an abundance of them not only in the toebox—where nearly every shoe boasts good ventilation—but also along the sides, indicating that the Kinvara goes beyond the average.
+We shone a light to reveal all those tiny holes and were pleased to discover an abundance of them not only in the toebox—where nearly every shoe boasts good ventilation—but also along the sides, indicating that the Kinvara goes beyond the average.

 We also examined the engineered mesh under our microscope to get as close a look as possible.
 As expected, we found nothing particularly noteworthy here; it's a straightforward and cost-effective mesh upper that performs awesome in warm weather though.